jojozhuang/jojozhuang.github.io/_note/interview-behavior/behavior-questions-amazon.md

 *	What do you do in the work day?

 ## 8. Other BQs
 * Tell me about a time when you were faced with a problem that had a number of possible solutions.
 What was the problem and how did you determine the course of action?
 What was the outcome of that choice?
+**Video sharing (Node.js, Springboot, ASP.net MVC).**
 * When did you take a risk, make a mistake, or fail?
 How did you respond, and how did you grow from that experience?
+**Tax API, integration issues.
+Provide fix and release with hotfix.
+Never trust the external system, error handling as more as possible.**
 * Describe a time you took the lead on a project.
+**GTS china localization.
+Online Video sharing.**
 * What did you do when you needed to motivate a group of individuals or promote collaboration on a particular project?
+**Act as leader, not boss.
+Work at the frontline.
+Take the hardest tasks**
 * How have you leveraged data to develop a strategy?

 ## 9. Referennces